rahulkumarsingh73690/review/_application/2019-05-13-learntotradecrypto.md

 operating-system: Android
 play-store:       Available

-meta-title:       "Learn To Trade Crypto - Bitcoin Trading Sim Game"
+meta-title:       "Altcoin Fantasy - Learn To Trade Crypto"
 meta-description: "Curious about crypto and crypto trading 🤔?
 Try Altcoin Fantasy’s FREE crypto trading simulator and feel the thrill of trading crypto🎢 without the risk 🙌.
 No experience is needed and players can win crypto prizes in our weekly fantasy crypto trading competitions."

 features: